Analytics Comparison – Most Popular Web Analytics Tools in 2021

 Overall Result

-The table below shows what percentage of the 5 million websites we analyzed used each analytic tool and in which direction trends are currently developing.
-These include programs for web analysis as well as checking software:
+The table below shows what percentage of the 5 million websites we analyzed used each analytic tool and the current trends.
+These include web analysis and software checking programs:

 Conclusion

-Our Top 6 web analysis tools can be divided into two groups: Google Analytics, Matomo, Hotjar, and Yandex monitor visitor flows, while TrackJS and New Relic analyze your site's technologies, helping to identify and rectify errors as quickly as possible.
+Our Top 6 web analytics tools can be divided into two groups: Google Analytics, Matomo, Hotjar, and Yandex Metrica monitor visitor flows, while TrackJS and New Relic analyze your site's technologies, helping to identify and rectify errors as quickly as possible.

 Google Analytics is by far the most popular solution, and not without reason: The software offers plenty of analytical options and is (essentially) free.
-Google Analytics is often augmented with Hotjar, which provides additional information as well as a practical heatmap that visualizes visitor cursor movements.
+The service is often enhanced with Hotjar, which provides additional information as well as a practical heatmap that visualizes visitor site activity.

-Should you want to improve your website's stability and "system health", solutions like New Relic One or TrackJS are available, however, to use them, you will need some knowledge of programming.
+Should you want to improve your website's stability and "system health", solutions like New Relic One or TrackJS are available.
+The only downside to these is that you'll need some programming know-how to make the most out of them.

 FAQs

-Google Analytics is by far the most popular analytic tool, and beloved by small businesses and individuals (but not only) for being free and easy to configure.
+Google Analytics is by far the most popular analytic tool, and beloved by small businesses and individuals for being free and easy to set up.
 The second most popular is Hotjar, which serves as a nice companion to Google Analytics.
 The first true alternative to Google Analytics is Matomo Analytics, an open-source tool, and number three in our ranking.

-This depends on your goals and what it is that you want to achieve.
-Should you be interested in monitoring visitors to your site, you can do so for free with Google Analytics.
+This depends on your goals.
+Should you be interested in monitoring site visitors, you can for free with Google Analytics.
 For larger businesses, more flexible solutions like Matomo Analytics, which is open-source, are often better.
 On the other hand, if you want to analyze your site's software, programs like New Relic are necessary.